dinoperovic/django-salesman/docs/advanced/order_customization.rst

         increment = int(last.ref.split('-')[1]) + 1 if last and last.ref else 1
         return f'{year}-{increment:05d}'

-Your custom function sould accept django's ``request`` object as a parameter.
+Your custom function should accept Django's ``request`` object as a parameter.